 OHA may enter into a renewal agreement with the owner at the time it enters into the initial agreement for a housing assistance payment contract or at any time thereafter that is before the expiration of the housing assistance payment contract.
-A renewal agreement may commit an extension for a renewal term of up to fifteen (15) years.
+A renewal agreement may commit an extension for a renewal term of up to twenty (20) years or the maximum allowed in accordance with federal regulations if it is greater than 20 years.
 A renewal agreement will include language noting that the funding of the contract renewal is subject to the availability of Federal Appropriations.

-Termination by PHA [24 CFR 983.205(c)]
+Termination by PHA [24 CFR 983.205(c); FR Notice 1/18/17]